GlennJong/googlesheet-to-json/README.md

 # Google sheet content converter
 Convert Google sheet content to JSON file.
-Easily convert to nested objects and also to arrays.<br />
+Easily convert to nested objects and arrays.<br />
 It helps manage some text content on Google sheet, and it's easy to output.

 ## Setting